The Uses and Benefits of Beef Tallow for Skincare

 Nutrients Found in Beef Tallow

-Vitamin D – Protects the skin barrier and helps with wound healing.
+- Vitamin D – Plays a role in maintaining the skin barrier and overall skin balance.

-Stearic Acid & Oleic Acid – Help to soften the skin, improve moisture retention, and promote a smooth, supple complexion.
+- Stearic Acid & Oleic Acid – Fatty acids that help soften the skin and improve moisture retention.

 The Benefits of Beef Tallow for Skincare